-The financial information as of March 31, 2020, and the three months ended March 31, 2020 and 2019, respectively, is unaudited.
+The financial information as of June 30, 2020, and the three and six months ended June 30, 2020 and 2019, respectively, is unaudited.
 In the opinion of management all adjustments, consisting only of normal recurring adjustments considered necessary for the fair presentation of financial position, results of operations, and cash flows at the dates and for the periods presented, have been included.
 The balance sheet data as of December 31, 2019 was derived from audited consolidated financial statements.
 The results of the Company's operations for any interim periods are not necessarily indicative of the results that may be expected for any other interim period or for a full fiscal year.

-Based on its current operating plan, and not including additional access to capital that may become available under the Company's credit facility or from sales of common stock pursuant to the Company's Open Market Sales Agreement SM ("Jefferies Sales Agreement"), the Company believes that its cash, cash equivalents, and marketable securities as of March 31, 2020, will be sufficient to fund currently anticipated operating expenses into 2022, including the completion of the Phase 3 trial in allergic conjunctivitis (the "INVIGORATE trial") for reproxalap, as well as the Phase 2 clinical trials of ADX-629 in COVID-19-associated respiratory compromise, atopic asthma, and psoriasis; the commencement of one or more additional clinical trials in dry eye disease, subject to the outcome of the FDA meeting scheduled for mid-year 2020; and the continuation of Part 1 of the adaptive Phase 3 clinical trial in proliferative vitreoretinopathy contingent on patient enrollment.
+Based on its current operating plan, and not including additional access to capital that may become available under the Company's credit facility, the Company believes that its cash, cash equivalents, and marketable securities as of June 30, 2020, along with sales of common stock pursuant to the Company's Open Market Sales Agreement SM ("Jefferies Sales Agreement") made between July 1, 2020 and July 13, 2020, will be sufficient to fund currently anticipated operating expenses through the end of 2022, including potential new drug application (NDA) approvals for reproxalap in dry eye disease and allergic conjunctivitis, assuming positive clinical trial results, and planned NDA submissions, acceptances, and approvals; the Phase 2 clinical trials of ADX-629 in COVID-19-associated respiratory compromise, atopic asthma, and psoriasis; and the continuation of Part 1 of the adaptive Phase 3 clinical trial in proliferative vitreoretinopathy contingent on patient enrollment.
 As a result of the COVID-19 pandemic, clinical site availability, staffing, and patient recruitment have been negatively affected and the timelines to complete the Company's clinical trials may be delayed.
 The Company's assessment of its liquidity and capital resources includes an estimate of the financial impacts of these changes.
-The Company will need to secure additional funding in the future, from one or more equity or debt financings, collaborations, or other sources, in order to carry out all of the Company's planned research and development activities; commercialize product candidates; or conduct any substantial, additional development requirements requested by the FDA.
+The Company will need to secure additional funding in the future, from one or more equity or debt financings, collaborations, or other sources, in order to carry out all of the Company's planned research and development activities and regulatory activities; commercialize product candidates; or conduct any substantial, additional development requirements requested by the FDA.
 Additional funding may not be available to the Company on acceptable terms, or at all.
 If the Company is unable to secure additional capital, it will be required to significantly decrease the amount of planned expenditures and may be required to cease operations.
-In addition, the disruption in the capital markets caused by the COVID-19 outbreak could make any financing more challeng
+In addition, the disruption in the capital markets caused by the COVID-19 outbreak could make any financing more challenging, and there can be no assurance that Aldeyra will be able to obtain such financing on commercially reasonable terms or at all.